pixelpicosean/slush-phaser-project/CONTRIBUTING.md

 - fix the issues and commit your changes to your new branch
 - push your fix to GitHub
       `git push origin name-of-fix-branch`
-- in GitHub, send a pull request to `slush-phaser-node:dev`
+- in GitHub, send a pull request to `slush-phaser-project:dev`